Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

    - feature to view all user accounts

 7. ℹ️ Information about users is stored in a JSON file
-   - username, password, full name, account balance and transaction history are now saved
+   - username, password, full name, account balance, and transaction history are now saved

+8. 🔐 Security
+   - added password encryption

 ---